 Rules at Macau's casinos have mellowed considerably since the arrival of American casinos to the territory.
 The likes of the Wynn and The Venetian have become entertainment palaces, rather than just gambling dens, relaxing their rules and their dress codes in the process.
 In general, unless you are planning to visit the high roller tables, the rules are as relaxed as the dress code.

 That said, there are still some guidelines to follow.
 Here are the basics of what you should know about visiting Macau's casinos.

-- The legal gambling age is 18 for foreigners and 21 for residents of Macau.
+- The legal gambling age 21 for everyone who wants to gamble Macau.
 Your passport or a Hong Kong identity card are the only forms of ID that security will accept.

 - Cameras, laptops, and luggage aren't generally allowed into casinos and need to be checked at the cloakroom.

 - The dress code can vary, with local establishments somewhat more conservative.
 In general, no flip flops, shorts, or sleeveless tops for both women or men.
 There are stricter controls when going to a high roller room.

 - The legal tender is the Hong Kong dollar, not the Macau Pataca.

 - Go easy on the alcohol.
 Vegas might be sin city, but Macau is slightly less use to the spring break crowd.
 If you look visibly drunk, then security will likely show you to the door.

 - The rules are a little hazier on smoking.
 It may be non-smoking in most casinos, but customers will willfully ignore the signs and staff don't care enough to stop people lighting up.